 The second scenario depicts a situation, in which the driver adopts a more dynamic driving style, with abrupt acceleration and sudden brakes, which alternate frequently throughout the first 250 s of the trip.
-Figure 5.9 illustrates the monitor traces for the environment assumption monitor regarding the GPS data error.
+Figure 5.9 illustrates the execution of the environment assumption monitor regarding the GPS data error.

 Similarly to the smooth driving scenario, there are several data points in which a large GPS error, situated above the maximum assumed GPS error, is visible.
-However, the relative frequency of the data points showing small GPS error is significantly larger than the assumed probability of occurrence, which is why the environment assumption for the GPS data error is still valid.
+However, the relative frequency of occurrence of the data points showing small GPS error is significantly larger than the assumed probability of occurrence, which is why the environment assumption for the GPS data error is still valid.

 Similarly to the first scenario, the second scenario is depicted in Figure 5.10 through two graphics.
 The upper graphic shows (1) the 2D GPS speed, (2) the ADMA speed, and (3) upper bound for the vehicle speed allowed by the Euro NCAP requirement.
-The lower graphic in Figure 5.10 shows the trace of the safety requirement monitor which depicts the vehicle speed deviation as estimated by the speed estimation function in relation of the maximum speed deviation between the displayed speed and the actual vehicle speed permitted by the Euro NCAP requirement.
+The lower graphic in Figure 5.10 shows the execution of the test oracle for the safety requirement,